henrywfyeung/ERC721Copy/README.md

 ### Design Reference

-1) [Lens Protocol Modules](https://github.com/lens-protocol/core): The Mintable Rule Design references the Lens Protocol Collect Modules in the set up of condition prior to minting.
+1) [Lens Protocol Modules](https://github.com/lens-protocol/core): The Mintable Rule Design references the Lens Protocol Collect Modules in the setup of conditions to be fulfilled before minting.

 ## Backwards Compatibility
 This standard is compatible with [EIP-721](./eip-721.md) and their extension.